The Confession Conundrum

 Bringing Sin Into the Light

 There is a moment in honest confession when every excuse, every justification, and every defense collapses.
 When a believer names their sin plainly, without softening or explanation, something in the flesh dies.
-The shame of exposure is not punishment—it is the breaking of pride.
+The shame of exposure is not punishment.
+It is the breaking of pride.
 In that breaking, the cycle of sin loses its power.
 Light does not merely reveal; it destroys the hiding place where sin grew strong.

 Public confession is humiliating, yes, but unfettered honesty is cathartic (Acts 19:18).
 And lest we forget, God gives grace to the humble but resists the proud (1 Peter 5:5–6).